FOSDEM/website/content/interviews/jeremie-galarneau.markdown

 with attendees.
 I also hope to get the feedback of people who deal with performance and latency problems day to day.

-Q: What's the history of the LLTng project?
+Q: What's the history of the LTTng project?
 What are its biggest milestones?

 [LTTng](https://lttng.org/) (Linux Trace Toolkit Next Generation) is the successor of LTT, a project that was started in the late 90s.
 LTTng itself was started in